 My Brilliant Career Review

-That this is a female film is made obvious from the opening scene, when Sybylla stands in the doorway of her rundown family house, book in hand and announces: “Dear fellow countrymen, just a few words to let you know that this story is going to be all about me.
+In the opening scene, Sybylla stands in the doorway of her rundown family house, book in hand and announces: “Dear fellow countrymen, just a few words to let you know that this story is going to be all about me.
 So, in answer to many requests, here is the story of my career... here is the story, of my career...my brilliant career.”
-Sybylla is a thoroughly engaging heroine: wilful and spirited.
-She thinks she is ugly – and others are quick to confirm this – though it takes a special man to sense her beauty.
-Although she is capable of love – with a young Sam Neill at his most handsome – she is also a heroine who finally turns down the man she loves, preferring her independence.
+Sybylla is a thoroughly engaging heroine, wilful and spirited.
+She thinks she is ugly - and others are quick to confirm this - though it takes a special man to sense her beauty.
+Although she is capable of love - with Sam Neill at his most handsome and definitely shot with a heterosexual female gaze - she is also a heroine who values her independence.
 We begin with Sybylla in that doorway, and we end with her silhouetted against a fence against a sunset.
 This is her story, to be taken on its own terms or not at all.
-(A final caption tells us that My Brilliant Career, which Miles Franklin had written as a teenager, was published in Edinburgh in 1901.
-Franklin wrote many more novels, including a sequel, My Career Goes Bung, in 1946.
-After her death, she bequeathed the funds to establish The Miles Franklin Award, to this day one of the most prestigious literary awards in Australia.)

 What this doesn’t convey is how entertaining My Brilliant Career is.
-Eleanor Witcombe’s screenplay is full of witty lines, and due to the efforts of McAlpine, Arrighi and Senior the film is a delight to look at.
+Witcombe’s screenplay is full of witty lines, and due to the efforts of McAlpine, Arrighi and Senior the film is a delight to look at.
 But the film is dominated by a performance by Judy Davis that made her a star.
-She had recently graduated from the National Institute of Dramatic Art (NIDA), My Brilliant Career wasn’t her first film but her second.
-However, not many people had seen High Rolling, two years before.
+She had recently graduated from the National Institute of Dramatic Art (NIDA), where she had been a notable Juliet playing opposite fellow student Mel Gibson as Romeo.
+My Brilliant Career was her second film.
+However, not many people had seen the pretty negligible High Rolling.